 Transdisciplinary Research Incubator

-In its inaugural year the incubator will bring together approximately five teams, comprising faculty, students, and external partners to tackle pressing issues, including those related to climate change, artificial intelligence, democracy, and migration, as well as other critical topics.
+In its inaugural year the incubator will bring together several teams, comprising faculty, students, and external partners to tackle pressing issues, including those related to climate change, artificial intelligence, democracy, and migration, as well as other critical topics.
 These teams will be supported by a structured program that provides guidance, resources, and funding to help them achieve their research goals.

 • Fordham's transdisciplinary research incubator promises to be a distinctive and bold initiative, uniquely positioning the university as an innovator in higher education.
 The incubator will: